Hornbill-Docs/esp-config/esp-config/_inline/customer-portal-select-org-list.md

-# Select Organization When Registering On Customer Portal
+# Select Organization When User Self-Registers on the Customer Portal
-Allow contacts to select their company as part of online registration.
+This option allows individual contacts to select their company during the login self-registration process.

 - When enabled the customer registration form on the portal will show a company select box.
 - The select list is populated with company records that are marked as being visible on the registration page.